Spatial Data Augmentation with Simulated Room Impulse Responses for Sound Event Localization and Detection: Proposed method

 The interference elimination block is composed of two blocks: the detection-based elimination block and eigenvalue-based elimination block.
 The motivation for using two types of elimination block is to eliminate events with different ranges of signal-to-interference ratio (SIR).

-First, the detection-based elimination block uses a model pre-trained without the IRS.
+First, the detection-based elimination block uses a model pre-trained without the IRS, whose performance is shown as ID~0 in Table~\ref{tab:result_ablation} .
 The non-overlapping static events extracted by the label-based extraction block are processed with the pre-trained model.
 Events that the pre-trained model cannot detect are regarded as events overlapped with interference events, which are eliminated.

 Then, the eigenvalue-based elimination block first applies a short-time Fourier transform~(STFT) to the events extracted by the detection-based elimination block and computes a spatial covariance matrix from the obtained spectrogram.
 Its eigenvalues are then computed and normalized such that the maximum eigenvalue becomes 1.
+These eigenvalues can be considered to reflect how many sound sources the observation signals include.
 Let $\gamma_c (c=1,\dots,C)$ be the normalized eigenvalues, where $C$ is the number of input channels.
 We introduce two types of thresholds, $\alpha$ and $\beta$.
 We define the frequency bin where the number of eigenvalues that satisfy $\gamma_c > \alpha$ is more than 1 as an \emph{overlapped bin}.
 Then, focusing on the limited range from the minimum frequency $f_{\text{min}}$ to maximum frequency $f_{\text{max}}$, let $K_{\text{focus}}$ be the number of total focused bins and $K_{\text{overlap}}$ be the number of \emph{overlapped bins}.
 Extracted events that satisfy $(K_{\text{overlap}}/K_{\text{focus}}) > \beta$ are regarded as events overlapped by interference events, which are also eliminated.

 Fig.~\ref{fig:sir} illustrates our assumption regarding the relationship between the interference elimination block and SIR, where we divide the SIR range into three levels: ``range~1 (low)," ``range~2 (middle)," and ``range~3 (high)."
 We assume that the events in range~1 shown in Fig.~\ref{fig:sir} can be eliminated by the detection-based elimination block because the events here are heavily overlapped by interference events; thus, the pre-trained model cannot detect such events.
 The events in range~2 are expected to be eliminated by the eigenvalue-based elimination block because the power of a target sound event and that of an interference event are almost the same and $K_{\text{overlap}}/K_{\text{focus}}$ tends to be higher.
 The events in range~3 are fed into the CGMM-based beamformer block, and the SIRs are improved by the beamformer.
 As a result, the enhanced signals are clean enough to be used as spectral information.